B0001820.jpeg

 Chelsey Luger is an author, wellness advocate, and community health educator.

-She is Anishinaabe, an enrolled citizen of the Turtle Mountain Band of Chippewa (maternal) and Lakota from Cheyenne River and Standing Rock (paternal).
+She is Anishinaabe, an enrolled citizen of the Turtle Mountain Band of Chippewa (maternal) and Lakota from the Cheyenne River and Standing Rock Sioux Tribes (paternal).
 She was born and raised in North Dakota and now resides in Arizona with her husband, Thosh Collins, and their children, who are citizens of the Salt River Pima-Maricopa Indian Community.

-Luger has written for the Atlantic, Self Magazine, the Huffington Post, Well + Good, Indian Country Today and more.
+Luger has written for The Atlantic, Self Magazine, The Huffington Post, Well + Good, Indian Country Today, High Country News and more.
 She is a former VJ, script writer, and producer for NowThis News.
+Luger has worked as talent, cultural consultant, producer, content creator, and copywriter for brands such as Nike, Faherty, Athleta, On Running, Hanna Andersson, Janie and Jack, B. Yellowtail, David Yurman, Abercrombie & Fitch, John Frieda, Oribe, Adidas and REI.

 B.A.
 History & Native American Studies, Dartmouth College '10